petermajor/petermajor.github.io/_posts/2015-07-31-android-data-binding-part-2.md

 Try running the application, can you find the issue?
 All will be revealed in the next post...

-_The code samples for this post can be found in [github](https://github.com/petermajor/AndroidDataBinding/tree/Step2) in branches Step 2 and Step 3_
+_The code samples for this post can be found in [github](https://github.com/petermajor/AndroidDataBinding/tree/Step2) in branches "Step2" and "Step3"_